 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

 Categories: Advocacy & Social Justice, Women’s Ministries

 Tags: commission on the status of women, csw61, discrimination, equality, gender, leadership, ordination, pcusa, presbyterian, presbyterian ministry at the united nations, research services, united nations, Women

-Ministries: Advocacy Committee for Women’s Concerns, All Women in the Church, Gender & Racial Justice, Office of Public Witness, Presbyterian Ministry at the United Nations, Presbyterian Women, Racial Equity & Women’s Intercultural Ministries, Leadership Development for Leaders of Color, Women’s Leadership Development and Young Women’s Ministries
+Ministries: Advocacy Committee for Women and Gender Justice, All Women in the Church, Gender, Racial and Intercultural Justice, Office of Public Witness, Presbyterian Ministry at the United Nations, Presbyterian Women, Racial Equity & Women’s Intercultural Ministries, Leadership Development for Leaders of Color, Women’s Leadership Development and Young Women’s Ministries